 What To Say For Cleansing When Putting Your House Up for Sale

 All good things come to an end — including the relationship we have with our home.
 However, sometimes, it’s time to put a home up for sale.

 When you’re trying to sell yours, thank the spirits for guarding you and keeping you safe and sheltered.

 Besides thanking the spirits, you’ll want to ask for one more thing.
 Your ties with the house may be ending, but your departure will mean the arrival of a new owner.

 When selling your home, never forget to ask the spirits to welcome the new family or owner with open arms.

 How?
 Try saying this as you light up a candle with your choice of herbs:

 “I am indebted to the spirits of this home for protecting me and my family.
 I thank the spirits for allowing me to share this home with them for the years we have been here.
 I ask that the next family experiences the warm welcome we have been privileged to receive.”

 At the end of the day, there’s no one way to say your petitions to the spirits of a house.
 After all, there’s more to your experience of a house than moving in and selling it.

-Also, remember to move in a clockwise direction from when you take that very first step to start the cleansing.
+Also, remember to move clockwise from when you take that first step to start the cleansing.
 It’s also okay to just imagine a white light or even use a flashlight as a light source to cleanse with.
-This isn’t prehistoric times and some involved ancient ceremony to get your entire house rid of unwanted energy.
+This isn’t prehistoric times, and some involved ancient ceremony to get your entire house rid of unwanted energy.